wlshiu/my_note/note_rtk/note_virtualBox.md

 + Network File System (NFS)
     - VirtualBox
         1. set network `Adapter 2`
             a.
-Atteched to: Bridget Adapter
+Atteched to: Bridged Adapter
+            a. name: MAC Bridge Miniport
+                > In windows PC side
+                > + Control Panel -> Network and Sharing Center ->  Change adapter settings
+                > + select both your physical adapter and *VirtualBox Host-Only Network*
+                > + right key of mouse, press *Bridge Connections*
+                > + Windows will new a network bridge *MAC Bridge Miniport*
             a.
+Adapter Type: Intel ....
+(82540EM)
-Promiscuous Mode: Allow All
+            a.
+Promiscuous Mode: Allow All (maybe 'Deny' also work)
             a.
 Reflash MAC address

     - lunbuntu 16.04